We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 The DMCA includes provisions whereby rights holders can claim infringement by issuing a "take down" notice without proof in order to silence critics or competitors in a bad faith manner.
 Such frivolous assertions are comically easy and rampant.

-Under the DMCA, platforms must remove content or products after receiving a take down notice from an alleged rights holder, in order to maintain their safe harbor.
+Under the DMCA, platforms must remove content or products after receiving a take down notice, regardless of veracity, from an alleged rights holder, in order to maintain their safe harbor.

 The accused party must then file a counter-notice to have the allegedly infringing content reinstated but the advantage is still with the accuser for they can simply repeat the process.